 FACT: Breaching is a natural behavior demonstrated by dolphins and whales.
 It involves leaping out of the water and landing hard on a part of their body.
 This behavior is used in communication, to herd fish, and to get rid of an itch.

 INGELOSI is the youngest male at uShaka Sea World, born on 22 May 2004.
 He has a gentle and trusting nature and lives with three older males.
 He often gets up to mischief with his older brother Khwezi and is known to enthusiastically swim off to show the trainers something his brothers have taught him.
-He is often seen practicing new behaviours even when he is not in sessions.

 FACT: Dolphins use mimicry as a learning tool especially when they are young.
-They will mimic the other dolphins in their group in order to learn how to catch fish and how to avoid predators.

 TOMBI is the oldest in the female group and her birthday is 23 May 1993.
 She is a perfectionist and likes to put extra effort into her training sessions.